jbruchanov/KoStra/README.md

 kostra {
     // enable autoconfig, if disabled, the tasks run/configuration must be done manually autoConfig /*Boolean*/
+    // fail analyseResources task when a duplicated key found failOnDuplicates /*Boolean*/
     // generate for all K object records also interfaces for potential resource merging via class delegation interfaces /*Boolean*/
     // mark all the generated code as internal to avoid leaking outside a module